Rome Refinery

-The Rome refinery was built in 1965 at Pantano di Grano, south-west of Rome, approximately 10 km from the coast, near the port of Fiumicino.
+The Rome Refinery was built in 1950s at Pantano di Grano, south-west of Rome, approximately 10 km from the coast, near the port of Fiumicino.

 On July 12, 2005 Shell sold its 20% stake to Total which now owns 77.5% of the company.

-The remaining part is owned by ERG which owns entirely or partly other 3 refineries in Italy.
+The remaining part is owned by Erg which owns entirely or partly other 3 refineries in Italy.
+In 2010, after the merger of Total Italia and Erg Petroli, the refinery passed entirely under the control of TotalErg.